nixcenat-stack/Paramita-/README.md

 # RevoShop API

-RevoShop API adalah RESTful backend untuk aplikasi online store yang mengelola users, products, categories, orders, dan order items.
+RevoShop API is a RESTful backend for an online store application.

+The project provides API endpoints for managing users, products, categories, orders, and order items.
+The application is built with Flask, SQLAlchemy, Flask-Migrate, and PostgreSQL.
-Project ini dibangun menggunakan Flask dan PostgreSQL dengan SQLAlchemy sebagai ORM serta Flask-Migrate untuk mengelola database migrations.

 ---

 ## Project Overview

-RevoShop menyediakan backend API untuk kebutuhan toko online, termasuk:
+RevoShop is a backend API designed to support the core functionality of an online store.

+The system provides:

-- User registration
+- User registration and login
-- User login
+- User management
 - Product management
 - Category management
 - Order management